 The Emergency Medicine Foundation will present an award to the outstanding established researcher and a special award to an outstanding young investigator.

-The ACEP Research Committee will also present awards for best medical research award and best resident research award.
+The ACEP Research Committee will also present awards for best medical student paper and best resident paper.

-The following recipients were selected in 2016 and will receive their awards at ACEP17 in Washington, DC.
+The following recipients were selected in 2018 and will receive their awards at the 2019 Scientific Assembly in Denver, CO.